Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

 If $G'$ has a face that is neither open $2$-cell nor omnipresent, then (\ref{cl-non2nonomni}) applied to $G_0$ and (\ref{ineq-flip}) imply that

 and consequently $G$ satisfies the outcome of Theorem~\ref{thm-maingen}.
-Therefore, we can assume that all internal faces of $G'$ are either open $2$-cell or omnipresent.
-Similarly, using (\ref{cl-rep1}) we can assume that if no face of $G'$ is omnipresent, then all of them are closed $2$-cell.
+Therefore, we can assume that all faces of $G'$ are either open $2$-cell or omnipresent.
+Similarly, using (\ref{cl-rep1}) we can assume that if no face of $G'$ is omnipresent, then all of them are semi-closed $2$-cell.